Our Puppies are Priced Between $1200 and $2800 with the AVERAGE puppies selling for between $1200 and $2500

-We do personality profiles and temperament tests on all of our puppies EXCEPT the miniature and toy poodles and Yorkie/poodle crosses.
+We do personality profiles and temperament tests on all of our puppies EXCEPT the miniature and toy poodles , the toy and micro-goldendoodles and the Yorkie/poodle crosses.
 These breeds mature more slowly than the others and temperament tests at 7 to 8 weeks on these pups would be almost meaningless.

 Temperament tests are to be used as guidelines and should not be thought of as a definitive written in stone list of behavior traits for each puppy.
 The tests are comparative within the litter and are used to determine which puppies are more active, which are less active, assertive, tolerant, mouthy, bold or demanding WITHIN THE LITTER.
 When choosing your puppy always let Terry know WHAT the puppy’s purpose is to be: Companion/family dog, service or therapy candidate, child’s ESSD dog, etc. Only Terry can point you in the direction of which group of puppies or which litter your perfect puppy is likely to be in.

 Visiting The Ranch